 Interstate 238 California

 Interstate 238 is a short connector between I-880 and I-580 in the East Bay Area of San Francisco Bay.
-Signed as a north-south route in conjunction with California 238, the freeway portion travels east-west.
+Signed as a north/south route in conjunction with California State Route 238, the freeway portion travels from west to east.
 The cardinal directions allude to the original Mission Freeway plans, which called for SR 238 to continue southeast as a bypass of Hayward, then extend to Interstate 680 just southwest of the Sunol Grade.

-Interstate 238 provides part of a truck route between I-580 at Castro Valley and the San Francisco-Oakland Bay Bridge (Interstate 80) in conjunction with the Nimitz Freeway (Interstate 880) through Oakland.
+Interstate 238 provides part of a truck route between I-580 at Castro Valley and the San Francisco-Oakland Bay Bridge (I-80) in conjunction with the Nimitz Freeway (I-880) through Oakland.
 This is due to a weight restriction along Interstate 580 (MacArthur Freeway) south of Grand Avenue in Oakland.

 I-238 Annual Average Daily Traffic (AADT)

 |Location||Vehicles per day|

 Source: 2017 Traffic Volumes – Caltrans Traffic Census Program

 Interstate 238 was designated in 1984 as a result of California State Assembly Bill 2741, which modified the route numbering for SR 17 and Interstate 580 in the state highway system.
 This legislation introduced I-238 and I-980 in Oakland, provided for an extension of I-580 to Marin County, and designated SR 17 as I-880 between San Jose and Oakland.
 Sign changes due to AB 2741 were implemented along all affected routes by 1985.